King County Business Law is the law practice of Attorney Thomas H. White.

 - Condo board of managers in action to invalidate $2M promissory note

 If you are interested in making a large personal loan, Tom can help you with your legal documents and help counsel you as to your legal obligations.
 He can also assist with bringing or defending legal actions against a creditor or debtor.

 Tom enjoys appeals and is happy to put them together or to assist.
-He has studied appeals and argument under numerous members of the Supreme Court Bar and is an author as well as lawyer.
+He has studied appeals and argument under numerous members of the Supreme Court Bar.
 While winning the National Telecommunications Moot Court Competition he briefed the telecommunications bar about important constitutional and national security issues around government-imposed communications blackouts.
 He has also helped to demonstrate and teach hundreds of law students at a top law school how to do oral arguments.
 If you want help narrowing issues for appeal, mooting a case, or you want different counsel for your matter on appeal, Tom can help.